-Today’s post is sponsored by Puro Sound, a startup aiming to eliminate Noise Induced Hearing Loss in children and teens.
-Noise Induced Hearing Loss (NIHL) is a very real problem affecting more and more families.
+Today’s post is sponsored by Puro Sound, a startup aiming to eliminate Noise Induced Hearing Loss (NIHL) in children and teens.
+NIHL is a very real problem affecting more and more families.
 It makes sense when you think about it- with escalating electronic and headphone use, more kids are exposed and length of exposure is increasing as well.
-According to a study by the Journal of the American Medical Association, one in five American teens suffer from some form of hearing loss, and that has risen significantly even from 1994 when that rate was roughly one in eight.
-They also confirm that most of these youth suffer from bilateral high-frequency hearing loss, which is often caused by noise exposure.
-In short, Noise Induced Hearing Loss is a growing problem that can be prevented.
+Noise Induced Hearing Loss statistics show that it is a growing problem that can be prevented.

 What Is Noise Induced Hearing Loss?